-BUS VOLTAGE (VOLTMETER)
+BUS VOLTAGE (VOLTMETERS)

-Voltage (VOLTS) indication for the Main and Essential buses is provided at the bottom of the Engine Indication System bar (along the left margin of the MFD or PFD), labeled "M BUS E".
-Main bus voltage is shown numerically below the "M".
-Essential bus voltage is displayed numerically below the "E".
-The Main bus voltage is measured at the WARN circuit breaker on the X-FEED bus.
-The Essential bus voltage is measured at the NAV1 ENG circuit breaker on the Essential bus.
-Normal bus voltages with the alternator operating shall be about 28 volts.
-When the voltage for either Main or Essential is at or below 24.5 volts, the numeric value and VOLTS text turns red.
-This warning indication, along with the "LOW VOLTS" annunciation, is an indication that the alternator is not supplying all the power that is required by the aircraft.
-Indicated voltages between 24.5 and 28 volts may occur during low engine RPM conditions (Refer to note under LOW VOLTAGE ANNUNCIATION).
+Voltage indication (VOLTS) for the main and essential buses is provided at the bottom of the EIS bar (along the left margin of the MFD or PFD), labeled M BUS E. Main bus voltage is shown numerically below the M. Essential bus voltage is displayed numerically below the E. The main bus voltage is measured at the WARN circuit breaker on the crossfeed bus.
+The essential bus voltage is measured at the NAV1 ENG circuit breaker on the essential bus.

+Normal bus voltages with the alternator operating shall be about 28.0 volts.
+When the voltage for either main or essential buses is above 32.0 volts, the numerical value and VOLTS text turns red.
+This warning indication, along with the HIGH VOLTS annunciation, is an indication that the alternator is supplying too high of a voltage.
+The ALT MASTER Switch should immediately be positioned to OFF (Refer to Section 3, Emergency Procedures, HIGH VOLTS ANNUNCIATOR COMES ON).

+When the voltage for either main or essential buses is below 24.5 volts, the numeric value and VOLTS text turns red.
+This warning indication, along with the LOW VOLTS annunciation, is an indication that the alternator is not supplying all the power that is required by the airplane.
+Indicated voltages between 24.5 and 28.0 volts may occur during low engine RPM conditions (Refer to note under LOW VOLTAGE ANNUNCIATION).